Evergreen Perennial Plants List.

 - Helictotrichon -

 Blue Grass. very evergreen and desirable.

 orientalis are reliably evergreen - even if a little untidy in the

 Niger - Christmas Rose

 - Helichrysum - Sub shrubs some - no matter, they

 are good here as well!
 Helichrysum splendidum lives up to its name

 with silver foliage.
 Helichrysum italicum also suitable here -

-especially for that silver foliage and curry plant aroma!
+silver foliage and curry plant aroma!